Illegal Gateway Exchange Raided In Karachi - UrduPoint

 The raid was conducted at an office in Kawish Crown Plaza, Shahrah Faisal, Karachi.

-During the raid, illegal VoIP setup along with other equipment was recovered.
-Further investigation is underway.
+During the raid, illegal VoIP (Voice over internet protocol) setup along with other equipment was recovered.
+Further investigation is underway, said a press release issued here on Tuesday.

 The ongoing successful raids are a demonstration of PTA's continuous monitoring, commitment and persistent efforts made with the support of FIA in curtailing grey traffic.